robdmc/consecution/README.md

 pipeline.consume(glob.glob('./*.txt'))
 ```

-As this example illustrates, using consecution is kind of taking the unix piping strategy and expanding it to work with
+As this example illustrates, consecution takes the unix piping paradigm and expands it to work with DAGs.
+Although
-DAGs.
-Although tools like <a href="https://github.com/robdmc/pandashells">Pandashells</a> already simplify expressive
+tools like <a href="https://github.com/robdmc/pandashells">Pandashells</a> already simplify expressive Python operations
-Python operations at the bash prompt, the resulting pipelines can be annoying to debug and maintain in a production
+at the bash prompt, the resulting pipelines can be annoying to debug and maintain in a production environment.
+Not only
-environment.
-Not only does consecution alleviate this problem, it also greatly simplifies creating test harnesses for
+does consecution alleviate this problem, it also greatly simplifies creating test harnesses for creating reliable,
-creating reliable, maintainable, and production-worthy code.
+maintainable, and production-worthy code.

 Why Consecution